 - Emerging areas, such as mind and body therapies (yoga and meditation), and medicinal cannabis

-The successful candidates will study in new state-of-the-art facilities, with a friendly, collaborative and innovative environment, gaining hands-on experience for future careers in natural and traditional medicine, pharma, biotechnology and academia.
+The successful candidate will have opportunities to connect with Indigenous leaders, educators, researchers and other postgraduate students from numerous disciplines across Western Sydney University.
+In addition, the successful candidate will have access to state-of-the-art facilities, with a friendly, collaborative and innovative environment, gaining hands-on experience for future careers in natural and traditional medicine, pharma, biotechnology and academia.

 *Excellence in Research for Australia (ERA) is a national evaluation of research quality in Australian universities conducted by the Australian Government.
 It is administered by the Australian Research Council (ARC).
 ERA5 is the highest rating, characterised by evidence of outstanding performance well above world standard presented by the suite of indicators used for evaluation.
 NICM HRI has rated 5 for each of the last three trienniums: 2012, 2015, 2018.